Empowering Communities Programme

 - develop local assets, services and projects that respond to the needs of the people in their communities

 - deliver community-led solutions that tackle priorities that matter most to communities; and/or

 - develop local interventions which offer opportunities and pathways for social and community integration.

 So that they can control more of their own affairs and take forward more of the activities they have identified as being vital to the success of their place.

 The fund aims to encourage a more holistic response in tackling poverty, inequality and rural disadvantage.
 It does this by recognising that such approaches to the design of projects and services, which are informed by lived experience and are person centred, can deliver multiple positive outcomes.
 The fund will help meet our targets set out in the child poverty delivery plan.

 A key component of the new Investing in Communities Fund is the availability of multi-year awards for those that who wish to apply for funding over more than one year, to provide essential stability for community-led activity.
 This recognises that longer term planning and support are needed to help communities unlock the complex interwoven issues which grip people and communities in poverty, experiencing disadvantage, and inequality.
 The flexible design of the fund further aims to support communities by reducing the administrative burden of applying to multiple funds.

-We expect applications to demonstrate the Place Principle, which asks that we take a more joined up collaborative approach to services and assets within a place to achieve better outcomes for people and communities.
+We expect successful projects to demonstrate the Place Principle, which asks that we take a more joined up collaborative approach to services and assets within a place to achieve better outcomes for people and communities.

 Aspiring Communities Fund